Come and join the fun rides with the

 American Trail Trial-Horsemen's Association (ATTA) is an association that promotes the sports of horseback trail riding and trail trial riding and provides education, recognition and awards programs for riders and horses.
 ATTA IS THE ORIGINAL NATIONAL TRAIL TRIALS ASSOCIATION.
 Trial trial rides traditionally include trail obstacles for novice, intermediate, and advanced horseback riders and horses and also include noncompetative riders.
 Several age categories are offered to ride in.
 Non-members and non competative companion riders are welcome on all ATTA trail trial rides.
 Riders of different levels can ride together in one group.
 Trail trials are a great place for you and your horse to ride new country, meet great people, and have fun with family and friends while trying fun and challenging obstacles on the trail and winning great awards for you and your horse.
 Come ride with us.

-It's easy to qualify for the ATTA 2013 year end awards
+It's easy to qualify for the ATTA 2017 year end Finals & awards

-ATTA Grows into SEVENTH year of sanctioned rides.
+ATTA Grows into ELEVENTH year of sanctioned rides.

-ATTA is beginning its SEVENTH YEAR of sanctioning trail trials and its prestigious NATIONAL AWARDS program.
-We are well into our SEVENTH YEAR with growth in rides and membership.
+ATTA is beginning its ELEVENTH YEAR of sanctioning trail trials and its prestigious NATIONAL AWARDS program.
+We are starting our ELEVENTH YEAR with enthusiasm for new rides and membership.
 We look forward to ATTA FINALS TRAIL TRIAL TO BE HELD FALL 2017.
 ATTA encourages ride organizers in any area to ask about ATTA sanctioning.